-At the start of July 2019, Dr. Amy Cranston will lead the social-emotional learning (SEL) revolution in California as executive director of the California SEL Alliance.
+Since July 2019, Dr. Amy Cranston has been at the forefront of the social-emotional learning (SEL) revolution in California as executive director of the California SEL Alliance.

 In the fall of 2018, she joined the Alliance as a steering committee member and subsequently agreed to chair and direct our first statewide SEL conference, slated for 2020.